 Mountain Yellow-Legged Frog

-The Rare and Endangered Species Preservation Program has supported work benefiting California’s native at-risk fish, wildlife and plants since 1983, thanks to the generosity of California taxpayers.
+The Rare and Endangered Species Preservation Program continues to benefit California’s native at-risk fish, wildlife and plants, thanks to the generosity of California taxpayers.
 Donations to this fund have enabled CDFW to obtain matching funds from the federal government and collaborate with numerous stakeholders and organizations—including other government agencies—to conserve native wildlife and restore habitat.
 As federal funds decrease, public support becomes ever more crucial to keep recovery work on track.

-CDFW biologists have achieved important recovery milestones and protected vulnerable species, thanks to California taxpayers.
-There is no upper limit to voluntary contributions and any dollar amount is appreciated.
+CDFW scientists have achieved important recovery milestones and protected many vulnerable species, with support from California taxpayers.
+There is no upper limit to donations and any amount is appreciated.
 Please give what you can, and remember, their future is in our hands, and your contributions can help save them.
-More information about how CDFW uses funds in the Rare and Endangered Species and Sea Otter programs is available at www.wildlife.ca.gov/Tax-Donation and at www.facebook.com/SeaOtterFundCDFW.
+More information about how CDFW uses these Voluntary Tax Contribution Funds is available at www.wildlife.ca.gov/Tax-Donation and at www.facebook.com/SeaOtterFundCDFW.

 If someone else prepares your state tax return, please let him or her know you want to donate to the Rare and Endangered Species Preservation Program on line 403 and/or California Sea Otter Fund on line 410.
 If you have trouble finding California Contribution Funds in TurboTax, see these step-by-step instructions.